Blue Cat Audio - Software Made by Musicians for Musicians

 1. Choose between 2D and 3D modes.

-6. These two sliders let you control the vertical and horizontal zoom for the graph.
-When the zoomed, you can drag the graph with the mouse (click on the graph when the cursor is a small hand and drag to move in the graph), or drag the rulers (7) anytime.
+4. These two sliders let you control the vertical and horizontal zoom for the graph.
+When the zoomed, you can drag the graph with the mouse in the rulers areas anytime.

 3D Waterfall Mode